•

 Authors must obtain necessary permissions to reuse third-party materials, including text, images, tables, data, or audio.
 Short excerpts may be used without permission for purposes like criticism or review, adhering to fair use guidelines.

-Use of Generative AI and AI-Assisted Technologies
+TJER Policy on the Use of Generative AI and AI-Assisted Technologies